 Strategies for meeting patient expectations

-In this environment, health care organizations can focus on three core strategies to help clinical teams meet patient expectations.
+In this environment, health care organizations can focus on four core strategies to help clinical teams meet patient expectations.

 Optimized processes and workflows